MarcBoule/ImpromptuModular/README.md

 <a id="advanced-gate-mode-ps"></a>
 ### Advanced gate mode

-For a video introduction to the advanced gate mode, please see Omri Cohen's [advanced gate mode tutorial](https://www.youtube.com/watch?v=B2w0_h5oN6M).
-As of version 0.6.12, the keyboard mode (used to enter notes vs gate types) can be set explicitly using the two small LED buttons above the keyboard, instead of the temporary editing time that was activated when a gate was turned on (previous versions).

 Holding the MODE button for **two seconds** allows the selection of the clock resolution, in number of pulses per step (PPS).
 When set to a value greater than 1, which unlocks the advanced gate mode, the sequencer will skip this many clock pulses before advancing to the next step.
 In such cases, a multiplied clock must be supplied in order to keep the same tempo in the sequencer.
 In advanced gate mode, the pulse width of the clock is not used and has no effect on the gates.